 Remark: The organizers tried to describe the Tasks and assessments as good and fair as possible, but all teams should be aware of that we might need to modify the rules before or even during the contest!
 These ad hoc changes will always be decided by the jury members.

-Any observed or suspected cheating should be reported to the chair of the competition immediately.
+Any observed or suspected cheating should be made public immediately.

 The jury members are obliged to act as neutrals, especially when having connections to a participating team.
 All relevant communication will be in English.
-For pleasing national spectators the contest moderation could be partly in a national language.
+To please national spectators the contest moderation could partly switch to a national language.

 If teams come with more than one machine the scoring and ranking will always be machine related and not team related.